james77777778/keras-aug/README.md

 - seamlessly integrating with the `tf.data` and `tf.keras.Model` API
 - cosistent with officially published implementations

-## Why Use KerasAug Rather than KerasCV?
+## Why Use KerasAug Rather than KerasCV for Preprocessing/Augmentation?

 1. KerasAug is generally faster than KerasCV